 - Download (84KB - DOCX)

-You can find more information about EHC needs assessments and how to ask for one on the Doncaster Local Offer page here
+You can find more information about EHC needs assessments and how to ask for one on the Doncaster Local Offer page here.
+You can also find useful resources and information from Council for Disabled Children here.

 A Personal Budget for SEN is money identified to pay for support specified in an Education, Health and Care plan (EHC plan) for a child or young person with special educational needs.
 It can include funds from the local authority for education and social care and from the Clinical Commissioning Group (CCG) for health.